- ICH GCP

 Time Frame: 12 months follow-up

-Rate of Major Adverse Cardiac and Cerebrovascular Events at one year (MACCE defined as cardiovascular death, angina and heart failure related hospitalisations and stroke) in the presence of coronary microvascular dysfunction (CMD) defined according to thermodilution derived metrics (bolus and continuous).
+Rate of Major Adverse Cardiac and Cerebrovascular Events at one year (MACCE defined as cardiovascular death, angina and heart failure related hospitalisations and stroke) between patients with and without Coronary Microvascular Disease (CMD) defined according to thermodilution derived metrics (Microvascular Resistance Reserve, MRR).

 12 months follow-up